 Fresh Tomato Sauce ♥

-The one requirement here is really good tomatoes.
-If you're going to make tomato sauce from fresh tomatoes, at least a sauce this simple, the tomatoes must-must be perfect.
-That said, my notes say that Phyllis also makes it from boxes of Pomi Chopped Tomatoes and I have a tin of San Marzano Tomatoes that I'm going to try with this same recipe, too.
-[Update: I used the San Marzano tomatoes to update my recipe for Quick Tomato Sauce.]
+The one requirement is really good tomatoes.
+If you're going to make tomato sauce from fresh tomatoes, at least a sauce this simple, the tomatoes must-must be perfect-perfect.
+That said, my notes say that when tomatoes aren't in season, Phyllis also makes tomato sauce from boxes of Pomi Tomatoes, a good choice when good tomatoes aren't available.
+I also have good luck with (albeit pricey) canned San Marzano tomatoes, watch for them at Trader Joe's, I used them to make Quick Tomato Sauce two years ago.

 PHYLLIS' FRESH TOMATO SAUCE